-This two-part, three-hour evidence-based presentation provides an effective trauma-informed training and professional development resource for educators K-12, school administrators (meets State requirement for schools), mental health professionals, foster parents, caregivers, and staff with child-oriented agencies.
+This two-part, three-hour evidence-based presentation provides an effective trauma-informed training and professional development resource for educators K-12, school administrators, mental health professionals, foster parents, caregivers, and staff with child-oriented agencies.
 TraumaTALK: Trauma in the Classroom is available live and virtual.

 This Professional Development Activity is approved by Texas Psychological Association (TPA): Three hours of Professional Development credits for psychologists, licensed specialists in school psychology, licensed psychology associates, social workers, and counselors.